oracle/weblogic-kubernetes-operator/documentation/4.0/content/samples/domains/model-in-image/_index.md

        - A WebLogic Administration Server
        - A WebLogic cluster
        - A reference to the web application
-   - A WebLogic image with a WebLogic and java installation.
+   - A WebLogic image with a WebLogic and Java installation.
    - Kubernetes Secrets:
      - WebLogic credentials
      - Required WDT runtime password
    - A Domain with:
      - `metadata.name` and `weblogic.domainUID` label set to `sample-domain1`
      - `spec.domainHomeSourceType: FromModel`
-     - `spec.image` set to a WebLogic image with a WebLogic and java installation.
+     - `spec.image` set to a WebLogic image with a WebLogic and Java installation.
      - References to the secrets

 - [Update 1]({{< relref "/samples/domains/model-in-image/update1.md" >}}): Demonstrates updating the initial domain by dynamically adding a data source using a model ConfigMap and then restarting (rolling) the domain to propagate the change.
 Updates: